prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/lifecycles.md

 # Lifecycles

-Oh My Prvd provides the `:onInit()` and `:onStart()` lifecycle methods.
-To tailor your needs, you implement custom lifecycle methods or import additional lifecycle methods.
+Oh My Prvd comes with the `:onInit()` and `:onStart()` lifecycles.
+To tailor your needs, custom lifecycles can be implemented or imported.

 ---